 I have seen that when I am running, I give up in my mind before my body gives up.
 I will even think my body gives up because my mind gives up.
 I say so because there are days when I stretch myself too thin in the gym or in dance classes, and I don’t die of exhaustion.
 I still have enough strength to drive back home.

 Why do I give up when I know my body can take it?
-My mind gives up and I let it do so.
+My mind gives up, and I let it do so.
 Everything else but my mind is outside my circle of control.

 My father always tells me this one thing he learned: Focusing on what other people have done to you is pointless because the only thing you can control is yourself.
-So focus on what you must do at any given time.
-Our problems begin when we focus on finding faults with other people and that’s the road to anger.
+So, focus on what you must do at any given time.
+Our problems begin when we focus on finding faults with other people, and that’s the road to anger.

 Conclusion

 Embracing the concept of the circle of control is more than a philosophical exercise—it’s a practical tool for achieving mental clarity and emotional resilience.
-By recognizing that our true power lies in our ability to shape our thoughts, decisions, and responses, we liberate ourselves from the burden of trying to control the uncontrollable.
+By recognizing that our true power lies in our ability to shape our thoughts, decisions, and responses, we liberate ourselves from trying to control the uncontrollable.

 This article is a part of The Daily Stoic Meditations Series based on Ryan Holiday’s book.